AndreasChristianson/photo-grabber/README.md

 ## Options

+To see these from the command line: `photo-grabber --help`

-- --url, -u page to scrape
+- `--url`, `-u` page to scrape
   - required
-- --regex, -r regex for finding images in the html -required
+- `--regex`, `-r` regex for finding images in the html
+  - required
-- --suffix, -s suffix to append to image urls
+- `--suffix`, `-s` suffix to append to image urls
   - optional
+  - default: blank
+- `--prefix`, `-p` prefix to prepend to image urls
+  - optional
+  - default: blank
-- --saveDir, -d where to save the images
+- `--saveDir`, `-d` where to save the images
+  - optional
-  - default: \`.\`
+  - default: the current dir

 ## Example